 - 1. A statement of policy commitment from the accountable executive - 2.
-Designate a Health & Safety Officer

-- 2. Risk identification process and risk management plan that includes a non-punitive system for employees to report hazards and safety concerns

-- 3. A system to track, trend and mitigate errors or hazards
+Designation of a Health and Safety Officer or Safety Chairperson - 3.
+Risk identification process and risk management plan that includes a non-punitive system for employees to report hazards and safety concerns - 4.
+A system process to track, trend, and mitigate errors or hazards - 5.
+A system process to track and document incident root cause analysis - 6.
+A MIH specific Safety Manual or MIH specific supplement to a larger Safety Manual

-- 4. A system to track and document incident root cause analysis
+- A system to audit and review organizational policy and procedures, ongoing safety training for all

-- 5. A Safety Manual

-- 6. A system to audit and review organizational policy and procedures, ongoing safety training for all practitioners (including managers), a system of proactive and reactive procedures to insure compliance, etc.
+practitioners (including managers), a system of proactive and reactive procedures to insure

+compliance, etc.

-- 7. A process for dissemination of safety issues to all personnel for loop closure
+- 8. A process for dissemination of safety issues to all personnel for loop closure

-- 8. There is evidence of management's decisive response to non-compliance in adverse safety or risk situations.
+- 9. Evidence of management's decisive response to non-compliance in adverse safety or risk situations

 - a.
-Senior leadership should establish a process to identify risk escalation to ensure that safety and risk issues are addressed by the appropriate level of management up to and including the senior level.
+Senior leadership should establish a process to identify There is a policy to identify and mitigate risk escalation to ensure that safety and risk issues are addressed by the appropriate level of management, up to and including the senior level

 - b.
 Operational Risk Assessment tools should include but not be limited to issues such as: service acceptance, public relations events, and training.
-For service, the tool should include:
+For service, the tool should The assessment can/may include:

-- · Assessing fatigue
+- Assessing fatigue

-- Clinical acuity of patient
+- · Clinical acuity of patient

 - Potential risks related to:

 - 1. Single provider services

-- 2. Location and environment of the area were services are provided including safety of the residences or building
+- 2. Location and environment of the area where services are provided, including safety of the residence or building

 - 3. Other at-risk individuals at the home

 - 4. Communicable disease

 - 5. Use of marked vs unmarked vehicles

 - 6. Use of provider uniforms

 - 7. Proper Use of PPE

 - 8. Bloodborne Pathogen and Needlestick safety

 - 9. Compliance with Ryan White Act

-- Foreign language considerations (does the care provider speak local language)
+- Foreign language considerations (does the care provider speak the local language)

 - · Experience of medical provider

+- Other temporary situations in areas traveled that may increase risk as appropriate to the program (for example, extreme weather forecasted, recent/impending political or natural disaster, etc.)